paramander/contentful-rich-text-vue-renderer/README.md

 # rich-text-vue-renderer

-Vue renderer for the Contentful rich text field type.
+Vue 3 renderer for the Contentful rich text field type.

-## Version 3.x is for Vue 3 support.
+## Version 2.x is for Vue 2 support.

-## Version 2.x dropped support for Node 8.
-If you need Node 8 support, remain on 1.x!

 ## Changelog